-Starting now from this expanded legal framework, which currently included in LADM as an informative annex, a case study of the situation regarding Real Rights in Portugal was conducted, with contributions as stated in the paper (Hespanha et al. (2009)), first considering a more conservative approach (according to the legal doctrine), and then proposing a new classification which fitted into the new, UML defined, LADM Legal profile.
+Starting now from this expanded legal framework, which currently is included in LADM as an informative annex (a contribution to the standard 19152 by the author of this thesis), a case study of the situation regarding Real Rights in Portugal was conducted, with contributions as stated in the paper (Hespanha et al. (2009)), first considering a more conservative approach (according to the legal doctrine), and then proposing a new classification which fitted into the new, UML defined, LADM Legal profile.

-The integration of the case study results is reported as the "comprehensive model for the legal and administrative domain", concerning the respective component of the LADM\PT country model.
+The integration of the case study results is reported as the "comprehensive model for the legal and administrative domain", concerning the respective component of the LADM_PT country model.
 The final modelling result, which is adapted to Portugal, can still be applicable to other countries, particularly those with the same legal tradition.
 There are specifically two modelling patterns in this respect: the consideration of different Forms of Property, defined in specific legal domains (private, public and commons) and having relationships between them which can constitute separate classes of Rights; and the consideration of Responsibilities as inherent to Rights or Restrictions, which consider the Appurtenance and Encumbrance hierarchy of the Legal profile.

-These methodological steps were summarized and included in the development methodology as phase 6, with a total of seven activities, as reported in table 4.3.
-As for the remaining phases, they consider the integration of a basic UP development framework, and together form a specific iteration in the building of the system, implying that a complete cycle from concept to design to (finally) implementation, follows according to MDA principles.
+These methodological steps were summarized and included in the development methodology.
+The remaining phases consider the integration of a basic UP development framework, and together form a specific iteration in the building of the system, implying that a complete cycle from concept to design to (finally) implementation, follows according to MDA principles.

 The third detailed research question has a stringent technical aspect, which guided the choice of the development platform and also some modifications introduced to the domain model.

 How to implement an enriched semantic model (through spatial and aspatial constraints and spatial profiles, enabling consistency checks) based on current Spatial Database Management Systems?